sumana91/VideoPlaylist/README.md

 # video-playlist
-Application to add set of videos and creating a playlist with the set of videos
+Application to add set of videos and creating a playlist with those set of videos, in Nodejs and Postgresql.

 ## Requirements
 - Nodejs